Damietta: Crusaders

-History

-Mentioned by the 6th-century geographer Stephanus of Byzantium, the city was called Tamíathis (Ταμίαθις) in the Hellenistic period.

-Under the Rashid caliph Umar (579–644), the Arabs took the city and successfully resisted the attempts by the Byzantine Empire to recover it, especially in 739, 821, 921 and 968.
-The Abbasid Caliphate used Alexandria, Damietta, Aden and Siraf as entry ports to India and Tang China.
-Damietta was an important naval base during the Abbasid, Tulunid and Fatimid periods.
-This led to several attacks by the Byzantine Empire, most notably the sack and destruction of the city in May 853.

-Damietta was again important in the 12th and 13th centuries during the Crusades.
-In 1169, a fleet from the Kingdom of Jerusalem, with support from the Byzantine Empire, attacked the port, but the besiegers returned home without any success to capture the port, which was defended by Saladin.
+Damietta was attacked by crusaders in 1155 and by a joint crusader and Byzantine force in 1169.
+Amalric, King of Jerusalem sieged the city in 1169, but failed and additional city walls were created for Damietta.

 During preparations for the Fifth Crusade in 1217, it was decided that Damietta should be the focus of attack.
 Control of Damietta meant control of the Nile, and from there the Crusaders believed they could conquer Egypt.
 From Egypt, they could then attack Ayyubid-ruled Palestine and recapture Jerusalem.
 After the siege of Damietta of 1218–19, the port was occupied by the Crusaders.
 The siege devastated the population of Damietta.
 After the crusaders captured Damietta in November 1219, they looted the city.
+Only 3,000 of the city's 70,000 inhabitants survived the siege.

 Earlier that year, Francis of Assisi had arrived to negotiate with the Muslim ruler peaceably.
 In 1221 the Crusaders attempted to march to Cairo, but were destroyed by the combination of nature and Muslim defenses.

 Damietta was also the object of the Seventh Crusade, led by Louis IX of France.
 His fleet arrived there in 1249 and quickly captured the fort, which he refused to hand over to the nominal king of Jerusalem, to whom it had been promised during the Fifth Crusade.
 However, having been taken prisoner with his army in April 1250, Louis was obliged to surrender Damietta as ransom.

-Hearing that Louis was preparing a new crusade, the Mamluk sultan Baybars – given the importance of the city to the Crusaders – destroyed it in 1251 and rebuilt it with stronger fortifications a few kilometers from the Nile in the early 1260s, making the mouth of the Damietta branch impassable for ships.